 All doctoral students must compile a research plan in which they outline the goals and nature of their doctoral thesis and their responsibilities as a doctoral student.
-The research plan has to be submitted to the supervisor (and ideally also to a co-examiner) and must be approved by the relevant doctoral committee.
-According to the “Regulations for Doctoral Studies” (Art.
-12, Section 4) submission of the research plan must take place within the first twelve months of enrolment.
-Extension of this deadline requires approval by the relevant doctoral committee.
+The doctoral plan has to be submitted to the supervisor, to the second advisor and other members of the aptitude committee (“Ordinance on the Doctorate”, Art.
+11).

 There is no strict format for the research plan, and specifics might differ between departments, but the following key components have to be covered:

 – Research proposal (abstract, introduction and current state of research in the field, progress of work to date and objectives, detailed work plan, timetable, references)